 MATLAB

-MATLAB is a universal interactive numerical application system with advanced graphical user interface.
-MathWorks offers many online beginners tutorials (onramps) to get you started with MATLAB here.
-This also includes onramps to different, more dedicated topics:
+MATLAB is a universal interactive numerical application system with an advanced graphical user interface.
+MathWorks offers many online beginner’s tutorials (onramps) to get you started with MATLAB here.
+This also includes onramps to different, more specific topics like Simulink, machine learning and image processing with MATLAB.

 License

-For users from MPG we offer the flat rate License from MPG, which covers all toolboxes including MATLAB Parallel Server (formerly Distributed computing).
-However, you need to apply for the access to the license.
-You can do it by writing to hpc-support@gwdg.de.
-With this license you also have access to additional trainings, e.g.:
+For users from the Max Planck Society (MPG), we offer the “flatrate” license from MPG, which covers all toolboxes including the MATLAB Parallel Server for 10.000 concurrent users.
+With this license, you also have access to additional trainings, e.g.:

-The current version can be found on the main matlab screen under ‘Help - About Matlab’.
+The currently running version can be found on the main matlab screen under ‘Help - About Matlab’.

 Note

-This example command does not set a time limit, so your job will have the default limit of 1 hour.
+This example command does not set a time limit, so your job will have the default limit of the partition you chose.
 After that time is up, your session will be killed by the batch system.
-Make sure to familiarize yourself with the srun command and its parameters and set a higher time limit by specifying the switch -t, see here.
+Make sure to familiarize yourself with the srun command and its parameters and set a fitting time limit by specifying the switch -t, see here.

 Parallelization

-Parallel Computing Toolbox provides following commands and structures for parallel programs:
+Parallel Computing Toolbox provides the following commands and structures for parallel programs:

 • parfor - parallel for loop